 - b.
 Note that you should substitute "<local-path>" with a directory location on your machine that you have access to.
 Click Evaluate. - c.
-Description of the above command: - The McIDAS-V function, captureImage, captures an image of the display panel returned from the buildWindow function from the script run previously. - d.
-Outside of McIDAS-V, use a software, such as a browser, to view the image captured.
+Description of the above command: - The McIDAS-V function writeMovie() captures an animation of the display - 4.
+Outside of McIDAS-V, use a software, such as Windows Media Player, to view the animation captured.